Amateur radio is a technical hobby involving people, electronics and communication.

 Construction of equipment.
 This could be something very simple using just a handful of components or as complex as a complete transceiver.

 Communication using a combination of internet and radio.
 Nowadays it is possible to communicate using hotspots in your home or even via your an app on your mobile phone to repeaters all round the world, these then broadcast your signal via radio frequencies.

 Communicating with the ISS and via satellites.
 The International Space Station is equipped with amateur radio equipment and always has a licensed radio amateur on board, so it’s possible to communicate directly with an astronaut in space!
 Additionally it is possible to communicate via satellites fitted with repeaters, this can allow communication between any two places within the line of sight of the satellite.

 The availability of a geostationary satellite QO100 give access to many narrow modes and also TV transmissions viewable over 2 thirds of the planet !

-Please contact us or join one of our zoom meetings to find out more!
+Please contact us or join one of our meetings either in person or on Zoom to find out more!